compose-lang/.github/reified-attributes.md

 The attribute `voltage` is also _once_ and _once only_ across the inheritance tree.
 In C++, there would be 2 `voltage` attributes.
 In Python there would be only 1 but it would be inconsistent (could be an int in Phone, and a string in Computer).
 With Compose, there is only 1 consistent `voltage` attrinute.

 This makes it possible to infinitely compose classes from existing ones without fearing inconsistencies.
+You no longer need to [favor composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance), you achieve both simultaneously.

 A quick note re wording: when using inheritance, it is common to say that `Phone` _is a_ `Device`.
 When using composition, developers prefer saying that a `SmartPhone`_has a_ `Phone` and _has a_ `Computer`.
 Compose lets you say that a `SmartPhone`_is a_ `Phone` and _is a_ `Computer`.
 It is both _composed of both_, and _one of each_.